-8 Ways to Injury Proof Your Running
+8 Ways to Injury-Proof Your Running

 Runners love to run.
 Runners understand the runners high.
 When runners can't run because of injury, they become cranky.
-Unfortunately, getting injured from running is a common and expected occurrence, simply because of the repetitive nature of the sport.
+Unfortunately, running injuries are common and expected, simply because of the repetitive nature of the sport.
 However, there are some things that you can do in order to reduce your chances of injury.